laspy/laspy/doc/source/tut_part_2.rst

         # Iterate over all of the available point format specifications, attepmt to
         # copy them to the new file.
 If we fail, print a message.

+        # Take note of the get_dimension and set_dimension functions.
+These are
+        # useful for automating dimension oriented tasks, because they just require
+        # the dim name to do the lookup.

         for dim in inFile.reader.point_format.specs:
             print("Copying dimension: " + dim.name)